Effective Date: January 12, 2009

 b.
 That there is a temporary emergency hiring need.

-9.8.2 All requests for approval, along with supporting documentation, will be forwarded through the NASA Center Director to the AA, OHCM.
-Requests from NASA Headquarters organizations will be forwarded through the AA, Office of Infrastructure and Administration to the AA, OHCM.
+9.8.2 All requests for approval, along with supporting documentation, will be forwarded through the NASA Center Director to the Chief Human Capital Officer.
+Requests from NASA Headquarters organizations will be forwarded through the AA, Office of Infrastructure and Administration to the AA, OCHCO.

 9.9.1 To allow reconstruction of the action, Center Human Resources Offices are responsible for maintaining records that include the required documentation indicated below for each reemployed annuitant: